krzbanas/personal-science/content/post/2019-07-05_Tables_in_Reports.md

 math = false
 +++

-There are a number of packages to display tables in automatically generated reports (html, pdf).
+There are a number of packages to correctly display tables in automatically generated reports (html, pdf).
-Native knitr package command is named kable:
+Native `knitr` package function is named `kable`.

 ```{r kable }
 n <- 100